IgorArcanjo/SkyFin/README.md

 # SkyFin
-A college project based on HTML, CSS and BootStrap
+A fintech college project, will soon be available for all platforms, based on HTML, CSS and BootStrap